 In areas which are predominately commercial, the neighbourhood forum can be led by a business neighbourhood forum.

-Parishes with a neighbourhood plan will receive 25% of any Community Infrastructure Levy arising from developments in their area compared to parishes without a neighbourhood plan who will receive 15%.
+Parishes with a neighbourhood plan will receive 25% of any community infrastructure levy arising from developments in their area compared to parishes without a neighbourhood plan who will receive 15%.

 Role of the local planning authority

 The local planning authority has a duty to support communities making their neighbourhood plan.
 For example, it will organise the independent examination of the neighbourhood development plan, neighbourhood development order or Community Right to Build order.
-This is to check that the plan or order meets certain minimum conditions.
+This is to check that the plan or order meets certain basic conditions.